It only took 20 years.

 Now, they're fast-tracking the process with an injection of cash.

 Up until this point, psilocybin and other psychedelics have been incredibly difficult to access for research purposes.
-That's because the Drug Enforcement Agency (DEA) classifies them as Schedule I drugs—like cocaine and heroin—with "no currently accepted medical use and a high potential for abuse."
+That's because the Drug Enforcement Agency (DEA) classifies them as Schedule I drugs—like heroin—with "no currently accepted medical use and a high potential for abuse."
 The cruel drug war irony, of course, is that to reschedule the drug (Hopkins researchers have been calling for it to drop to Schedule IV), more clinical trials have to be performed.
 That requires funds.

 This is all sort of tautologically confusing, endlessly bureaucratic, and seemingly paradoxical—with loopholes here, and exemptions there.
 But it's safe to assume the grand opening of an official academic facility in Baltimore is an explicit acknowledgement by relatively high-status people that psychedelics are inching toward the American norm.
 This year, psilocybin was effectively decriminalized in both Denver and Oakland, and there's also a full-blown desire to legalize it in some form in Oregon, alongside national lobbying efforts to propel it further into the public consciousness.

 "This is clearly becoming more mainstream," said Mark Haden, executive director of the Multidisciplinary Association for Psychedelic Studies (MAPS) Canada, a nonprofit that advocates for psychedelic research and education.
 "There are many inadequate mental-health and addiction treatments today, and we need new medications to come down the pipe.
 This is how it's done.
 It's a well overdue initiative."